-Washington state has always been known for its natural wonders, cultural gems and rainy coast.
+Washington state has always been known for its natural wonders, cultural gems, and rainy coast.
 While all of that is absolutely wonderful, there are some very underrated pieces of the state that remain under the radar.
-One of these incredible places is the town of Anacortes on Fidalgo Island.
-Locals from Washington may have been to the San Juan Islands (accessible via ferry boat on Fidalgo), but few have actually explored or gotten out in Anacortes itself.
-This is an absolute shame, because as far as towns go, this one is pretty much impossible to beat.
+One of these incredible places is in the town of Anacortes, WA located in the Pacific Northwest on Fidalgo Island.
+Locals from Washington State may have been to the San Juan Islands (accessible via ferry boat on Fidalgo), but few have actually explored or gotten out in Anacortes itself.
+This is an absolute shame because as far as towns go, this one is pretty much impossible to beat.

 Try their Fresh Mozza sandwich and Carrot Cake for a taste of their best concoctions, or try out the daily specials (which can be found written in rainbow colors on their chalkboard right up front).
-Without a doubt, this is the best sandwich shop not just in the state, but in the country.
+Without a doubt, this is the best sandwich shop not just in Anacortes or the Washington State, but in the country.

 Where To Stay

 Anacortes is full of the quaintest little bed and breakfasts, seaside motels and guest houses.
 That said, The Ship Harbor Inn is absolute perfection.
 Located above the ferry landing, this stay offers breathtaking morning views of surrounding islands and drifting ferries.
 Not to mention the fact that the inn itself is beautiful beyond compare.